 It also can create memorable moments when losing teams have their seniors reflect on their college careers.
-An exciting win can create extra drama based on the emotions of a player who just hit a big shot and cemented a moment he will never forget.
+An exciting win can create an extra drama based on the emotions of a player who just hit a big shot and cemented a moment he will never forget.

 The quickest way to get that feedback is by flipping on social media and finding the videos or quotes in the different tweets.

 For brands, it is even more important to live on social media.
 While advertising packages can be looped in across all weekends and become expensive, an ad on social media can really target a different demographic.

 But those same advertisers can run the 30-second commercial they normally would in a sponsored tweet or Instagram post, or Facebook post and potentially reach more people.
 The ability to share those posts and hit different regions or age groups are incredibly powerful and overlooked by so many.

 There are different ways to market people, too.
 Whether that is creating videos with those teams and players or finding a way to have a spokesperson who is recognizable to the desired demographic, there are important elements to consider.